ChairLeg39/leaflet-challenge/README.md

-# leaflet-challenge
+# leaflet-challenge 🌍
 KU Boot Camp Module 15 Challenge

 Welcome to the Leaflet Earthquake Visualization GitHub repository!
 This project visualizes earthquake data provided by the United States Geological Survey (USGS) using interactive maps built with Leaflet.

 ## Background 📜
-The United States Geological Survey (USGS) is responsible for providing scientific data about natural hazards, ecosystem and environmental health, and the impacts of climate and land-use change.
+The USGS is responsible for providing scientific data about natural hazards, ecosystem and environmental health, and the impacts of climate and land-use change.
 They are interested in building new tools to visualize their earthquake data to better educate the public and other government organizations.

 ## Repository Structure 🗂